webdriverio/webdriverio/docs/guide/testrunner/configurationfile.md

     capabilities: [{
         browserName: 'chrome'
     }, {
-        // maxInsatnces can get overwritten per capability.
+        // maxInstances can get overwritten per capability.
 So if you have an in house Selenium
-        // grid with only 5 firefox instance avaiable you can make sure that not more than
+        // grid with only 5 firefox instance available you can make sure that not more than
-        // one instance gets started at a time.
+        // 5 instance gets started at a time.
         maxInstances: 5,
         browserName: 'firefox',
         specs: [